-Serving Throughout New York, New Jersey, Pennsylvania & Florida
+Serving New York City, New Jersey, Philadelphia, Los Angeles & Miami

 Sexual harassment is a pervasive problem in American workplaces.
 Often times keeping one’s job may depend on acquiescing to the sexual advances of a supervisor or manager.
 This type of sexual harassment is actionable under Title VII of the Civil Rights Act of 1964.